Ultrabook with Touchscreen 2017 | Best Touchscreen Ultrabooks

 Display: Ask yourself if you are looking for a compact laptop or a mainstream ultrabook with touchscreen?
 If your answer is former, then you would be better off with something like a netbook with touchscreen rather than a full fledge touchscreen ultrabook.
 Resolution is also very important since that lets you to see more content at a time.
 Images and videos also look crisper.
 For that, go for ultrabooks with UHD resolution or atleast full HD.

 SSD: Since you will be using your touchscreen ultrabook in all sorts of positions, it is advised to go for SSD equipped ultrabook to keep the data as safe as possible.
+They are much faster too and tasks like app loading, OS loading and so on takes lesser time.

 Positions: Some of the touchscreen ultrabooks can be used in four positions that include laptop, tablet, tent and stand.
 And then there are some models that let you use them in only laptop mode.